 Hiking & walking trails

 Hiking and walking trails are plentiful and range from gentle river-side ambles to challenging hikes and climbs.
 Walk to beautiful waterfalls and enjoy a refreshing swim in the pristine mountain streams.
 Find the San rock art paintings in the valleys and explore the ruins of the ancient Pedi tribes – officially documented sights with Stone Age artefacts.
 The geology of Mount Anderson is an ideal classroom in which to learn the differences between sedimentary, metamorphic and igneous rock whilst your guide will help you identify spoor of the different species that make up the flora of this unique destination.
-The relics of the gold mining era of the early 20th century are visible on the property.
+The relics of the gold mining era of the early 20thcentury are visible on the property.
 Old miners’ houses, a mining press and deep level shafts bear witness to the harshness of the conditions in which the pioneers worked.
-Guests may explore these old gold mine workings and shafts and may even try their hand at panning for gold.
-This is a great activity for children but please don’t take any gold or rocks home with you!
+Guests may view these old gold mine workings and shafts.

 Horse riding on well-schooled mountain ponies is available for intermediate and experienced riders whilst children and beginners can experience the thrill of this pastime in the safety of the paddocks.
 Compulsory protective riding hats are available for guests use.
 Trail saddles are used.

 Orienteering may form part of a hiking or cycling activity using planned GPS routes to designated areas.
-For families, children learn orientation with directional cards and a GPS device directing them to “treasure areas” which may include panning for gold, digging for artifacts or using a metal detector to find the quarry.
+For families, children learn orientation with directional cards and GPS devices.

 Picnics at the lakes are extremely popular and always added into an itinerary, where activities include a zipline, fishing from a rowing boat and swimming.